Cursive Writing Style: Exploring Types of Cursive Writing

 There are different types of cursive writing styles.
 They include;

-New American cursive is an entry-level cursive writing course.
+New American cursive is a relatively easy style to teach.
+Often an entry-level cursive writing course.
 All the letters are written slanting a bit to the right.
 The type is simple since complicated strokes are not included in writing.
 It is not as taxing as other cursive styles when it comes to left-handed people and children.

 In this cursive writing, the hooks on the tails of every letter connect to the next tail of another letter.
 To learn this cursive form, one must go through D’Nelian manuscript to master it since it is the basis of the cursive writing.
 In this type, the writer writes continuously without lifting the pen to obtain non-stop strokes.

 The cursive handwriting contains letters that slant to the right with hooks similar to those of D’Nealian’s letter structure.
 It also has capital letters that are simplified.
 This is the style many of us grew up on in grade school and cut our teeth learning to write our name with Zane-Bloser.

 Hand writing without tears is cursive writing designed to make letters clear with the least continuous flow strokes.
 This style is more for teaching children basic cursive writing and reading.
 It is almost like typed letters, meaning great clarity and letter recognition.

 To discover your cursive handwriting style, ensure to do the following; Explore all the above methods of cursive writing

 - Explore all the above methods of cursive writing

 - Compare all the writings with original cursive style handwriting